djstevenson/songs-to-the-siren-swift-static/input/song/LikeIUsedTo/article.md

 In the video embedded above, look out for Abba-style shots where one singer is face on and the other side on.
 You’ll know what I mean when you see it.
 Not least because it’s in the current video thumbnail :)

-I also recommend checking out their ^link(live-tv-performance) of the song.